-From the architect.
+Text description provided by the architects.
 This is an office for a Shibuya based company that is moving onto the IT business, located in the HikarieBuilding.
 It comprises of 2200m2 of large open areas featuring common spaces, such as the front desk, meeting spaces and work spaces for around 400 workers.

 Visitors to the office are greeted by a scenic entrance on the 31st floor, and the common spaces were designed as publicly accessible areas such as cafes.
 A large meeting room has movable walls, on which graphic images inspired by windows of the surrounding buildings are placed.
 The walls can be opened and closed depending on the need, such as for meetings and parties.
 Movable tables, planters, and furniture also change the flexibility of the meeting spaces.